milen-patel/cpu_tutorial/_parts/part6.md

 </html>

 # Chapter 06 - Logic Gates
-**Topics Covered:** AND, OR, NOT, XOR, NAND, The Universal Gate, Truth Tables
+**Topics Covered:** Elementary Logic Gates, Truth Tables, Basic Circuits, The Universal Gate

 Now that I've made you suffer through enough chapters of binary, it's time to introduce a seperate yet similarly related concept: logic gates.
 There a few different types of logic gates we will need to understand, so I will introduce them one-by-one and then we will circle back and understand the bigger picture.
 This chapter should (hopefully) be a lighter read compared from the last few which probably involved you using a calculator to double check everything I was saying.